Stovetop Shell Mac and Cheese

-Real cheese, no baking, ready in 20 minutes.
+Real cheese sauce, no baking, ready in 20 minutes.
+Sharp cheddar, proper béchamel, starchy pasta water.
 The boxed stuff can't compete.

 Jump to recipe